avpaderno/graphicsmagick/README.md

 ## Issues

-Bugs and Feature requests should be reported in the [Issue Queue](https://github.com/backdrop-contrib/graphicsmagick/issues).
+Bugs and Feature requests should be reported in the [issue queue](https://github.com/backdrop-contrib/graphicsmagick/issues).

 ## Current Maintainers